Nathan Aspinall: 2025

 Entering the second round of the 2025 World Championship as 12th seed, Aspinall began his campaign with a 3–1 win over Leonard Gates.
 After the match, Aspinall stated that he wanted to prove how good he was and go deep in the tournament after facing scrutiny for recent poor performances.
 He defeated Andrew Gilding 4–0 before dispatching Ricardo Pietreczko by the same scoreline to progress to the quarter-finals.
 Aspinall was denied a third Alexandra Palace semi-final by Luke Littler, to whom he lost 5–2.

 Aspinall reached his second European Tour final at the European Darts Trophy after defeating Gary Anderson in the semi-finals.
 He won the final 8–4 against Ryan Joyce to claim his first European Tour title.
 He reached the final of the next European Tour event – the International Darts Open – but was unable to achieve back-to-back wins, losing 8–5 to Stephen Bunting.
 Aspinall earned his first nightly win in the 2025 Premier League on night 10, triumphing 6–4 against the world number one Luke Humphries in the final.
 A second nightly win on night 15 saw Aspinall edge closer to a place in the play-offs.
 His qualification was confirmed after he defeated Michael van Gerwen 6–2 in the quarter-finals on night 16.
 On Finals Night on 29 May, he lost 10–7 to eventual champion Humphries in the semi-finals.
 The following weekend, he reached his third European Tour final of the year at the European Darts Open.
 After deciding leg victories over Chris Dobey and Wessel Nijman during the last session, he defeated Damon Heta 8–6 to win his second European Tour title.

 Aspinall reached the final of the US Darts Masters, but was unable to win the tournament for a second time as he lost to Luke Humphries 8–6.
 He capped off the 2025 European Tour season by winning a third title at the German Darts Championship, defeating Dirk van Duijvenbode 8–6 in the final and ensuring that he would be the top seed at the European Championship.
 He was eliminated in the second round of the European Championship by Danny Noppert.

+2026

+At the 2026 World Championship, Aspinall reached the third round of the tournament following wins over Lourence Ilagan and Leonard Gates, before he was eliminated in a 4–3 defeat to Kevin Doets.
+Aspinall was omitted from the 2026 Premier League lineup, which saw him miss out on a place in the tournament for the first time since 2022.
+He reached the final of the opening Players Championship event of the year, losing 8–6 to James Wade.
+At the German Darts Grand Prix, he claimed his fourth European Tour title by defeating Danny Noppert 8–5 in the final.

 Personal life

 Aspinall is a supporter of Manchester United and his local side Stockport County.
-Aspinall has a wife, Kirsty, and two daughters.
+Aspinall married his wife Kirsty in August 2026; they have two daughters.